Sensory Play Benefits for Little Ones in Williamsburg

 Encourages Independent Exploration

-Offering open-ended experiences is how sensory play empowers children to make choices, test ideas, and solve problems independently.
-This boosts self-confidence and supports a growth mindset from an early age.
+Sensory play empowers children to make choices, test ideas, and solve problems independentlyβboosting confidence and supporting a lifelong growth mindset.

 Supports Emotional Regulation